Cog-Creators/Red-DiscordBot/docs/cog_guides/cog_manager_ui.rst

 **Description**

-Removes one or more path from the list of available paths.
+Removes one or more paths from the list of available paths.
 Its cogs won't be accessible anymore.

 **Arguments**